siddharthmdps/FYP19-S3-11/README.md

    This will install all the dependencies required for the project
 2. type 'node server.js' to start.
    Make sure mysql database is running before you start server.js

+## User Manual
+Google definition:
+The User Manual contains all essential information for the user to make full use of the information system.
+This manual includes a description of the system functions and capabilities, contingencies and alternate modes of operation, and step-by-step procedures for system access and use.